Jinwooooo/jinwooooo-blog/_posts/2018-09-12-refresh-linear-regression-2.md

 - Linear Regression
 ---

-## Before reading this post, I strongly suggest you read this part first
+## I strongly suggest you read this part first

 I'm going to do a simple linear regression on the variable provided in the dataset and try to visualize some problematic variables and try to make a final model with the most correlated variable.
 In the end, I will organize and make a kernel up on Kaggle.com if possible, so go to the link on the bottom for an organized report.
 'Stream of Progress' tags are a progressive post that are going to talk about stuff that maybe aren't so worth your time.